Traffic signal light using Javascript

 • We have defined a Timer(using setInterval() method) that will be called in every 12 seconds.

-• 12 seconds are divided for three lights ie. Green(5sec), Yellow(2sec), and Red(5sec).
+• 12 seconds are divided into three lights ie. Green(5sec), Yellow(2sec), and Red(5sec).

 • We have defined a function startTrafficSignal() to show the specific light at the specified time.